Charles McRae

 Charles Edward McRae (born September 16, 1968) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
 He played college football for the Tennessee Volunteers.
 He spent five seasons with the NFL's Tampa Bay Buccaneers, starting 38 at right tackle and left guard before finishing his career with the Oakland Raiders.
-After his football career, he became Senior VP Operations for Radiology Partners.
+After his football career, McRae became a healthcare executive, serving in senior leadership roles at Radiology Partners, Envision Healthcare, and Cardiovascular Logistics (CVL), where he serves as chief operating officer.

 Early life

 McRae was born at Wurtsmith Air Force Base in Oscoda Township, Michigan, on September 16, 1968, and moved to Clinton, Tennessee, at the age of seven where he was a two-year starter in football and basketball at Clinton Senior High School.